goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 ---

 Interested in a fun and challenging thesis project in theoretical computer science?
 Great!
-Read this entire page and apply by **Thursday, September 1, 2022**.
+Read this entire page and apply by **April 1** or **October 1** for a thesis project during the summer and winter term, respectively.

 ## Prerequisites